TylerAung/ASP-Net-Core-5-MVC-API/ReadMe.md

-﻿Setup
+﻿Setup --> Properties

-PropertieslaunchSettings.json
+    launchSettings.json
-"launchBrowser": false, //Prevent web browser from launching on App Start "launchUrl": "swagger", //direct path of url on launch Program.cs
+    "launchBrowser": false, //Prevent web browser from launching on App Start "launchUrl": "swagger", //direct path of url on launch

+Program.cs

     CreateDefaultBuilder(args)//Sets default files and variable for project & logger configuration webBuilder.UseStartup<Startup>(); // Configure embedded or custom services for application needs, ultimately links to Startup.cs
 Startup.cs

     ConfigureServices() //Used to configure services, which is a reusable part of code that adds some functionality to application
-Configure() //Add different middleware components to app request pipeline appsettings.json appsetings.Development.json appsettings.Production.json
+    Configure() //Add different middleware components to app request pipeline

+    appsettings.json
+    appsetings.Development.json
+    appsettings.Production.json

 As development and production environments have different URLs, ports, conn str, password and other sensitive information.
 There’s a need for different appsettings.json file for different environment

 Setting application environment
-Command prompt by typing set ASPNETCORE_ENVIRONMENT=Production in Windows launchSettings.json  "ASPNETCORE_ENVIRONMENT": "Development"
+Command prompt by typing set ASPNETCORE_ENVIRONMENT=Production in Windows

+    launchSettings.json { "ASPNETCORE_ENVIRONMENT": "Development"}

 VS will automatically linked appsettings.Production.json on the solution explorer once created, but in file explorer is separated

 Extension Method accepts this as first parameter, which represents data type of object which will be using extension method.
 Extension Method must be defined inside a static class, which extend the behaviour of a type in .Net.
 Once defined, it can be chained multiple times on same type of object

-Extensions(New Folder) ServicesExtensions.cs
+Extensions(New Folder) --> ServicesExtensions.cs

-CORS Configuration  Give or restrict access rights to application from different domains Send request from different domain to app
+CORS Configuration --> Give or restrict access rights to application from different domains Send request from different domain to app

     using Microsoft.Extensions.DependencyInjection;

     public static class ServicesExtensions
     {